Tamanna-Khudiya/os-memory-management-simulator/README.md

-### 3. Multilevel Cache Simulation
+### 3. Basic Cache Simulation

-In addition to heap-like memory allocation, the simulator models a **multi-level CPU cache hierarchy** (for example, L1 and L2).
+In addition to heap-like memory allocation, the simulator models a **basic level CPU cache hierarchy** (for example, L1 and L2).

 Configurable parameters per level: